GREEN CARNATION COMPANY, TELLING QUEER STORIES THROUGH QUALITY THEATRE.

 Dan Jarvis (he/him), Co-Artistic Director

-Dan Jarvis has over 10 years experience directing and devising theatre, with a particular focus on working with new writing, devising and cabaret performances.
+Dan Jarvis has over 14 years experience directing, producing and devising theatre, with a particular focus on working with new writing, devising and cabaret performances.
+This has included commissioned site-specific performance, R&Ds for full length plays and in recent years has been developing his practice as a dramaturg and script reader.

-He has also completed a Masters degree in Contemporary Literature and Culture at the University of Manchester, specialising in queer theatre and narratives.
+Dan has also completed a Masters degree in Contemporary Literature and Culture at the University of Manchester, specialising in queer theatre and narratives.

 Dan Ellis (he/they), Co-Artistic Director